The Future of Gaming is Blockchain

 Reuters recently stated that the NFT market accounted for a whopping $2.5 billion in the first half of 2021, increasing $13.7 million from the year before.
 As more companies enter this new lucrative industry, blockchain gaming could soon dominate the entire gaming sector.

 In 2020, the global gaming industry was worth $173.7 billion, which will increase by 2026 to $314.5 billion.
 The number of active players is about one billion users, or 1/7 people on the planet are regular blockchain gamers.
-With tons of growth potential, it'll be interesting to see what the future has in store.
+With tons of growth potential, seeing what the future has in store will be interesting.

 Hungry for more?
 Join me each week, where I'll break down complex topics and dissect the latest news within the cybersecurity industry and blockchain ecosystem, simplifying the world of tech.